notesbytom/notesbytom/vpn/Cisco-ASA-L2TP-VPN.md

 # Cisco ASA L2TP VPN

-# L2TP Pre-Shared Key VPN Connection
+## L2TP Pre-Shared Key VPN Connection

 The L2TP Protocol and Cisco ASA don't have any way to identify separate connection profiles when L2TP connections use Pre-Shared-Key to authenticate IPsec Phase 1 (IKE/ISAKMP).

 Because we cannot specify a profile name, we must use the Cisco ASA tunnel-group "DefaultRAGroup" in the configuration.
 This is the VPN profile that is used when no other remote-access profiles match.

+## IP Address Pools

+IP Address Pools for Remote-Access clients are defined with `ip local pool` and assigned to a tunnel-group with `address-pool`